delphix/mariadb-plugin/docs/docs/Discovery.md

 ![Screenshot](./image/image9.png)

-Once an environment refresh completes successfully, Delphix will discover all MySQL installations on the environment.
+Once an environment refresh completes successfully, Delphix will discover all MariaDB installations on the environment.
 These installations are referred to as "repositories"

 ## Add Source Config

-As noted avove, environments contain `repositories`, that are MySQL installations in the environment.
+As noted avove, environments contain `repositories`, that are MariaDB installations in the environment.
 Each environment may have any number of repositories associated with it.

 The next step in the virtualization process is to add a `SourceConfig`.
 A `SourceConfig` object defines the configuratino of the dSource and is required to create a dSource.
 You can create any number of `SourceConfig` objects using a repository, which represent known database instances.

-For the MySQL plugin, Source config is must be created manually.
+For the MariaDB plugin, Source config is must be created manually.

 ### How to create Source Config